harttle/liquidjs/docs/source/tutorials/intro-to-liquid.md

 ---
-title: Introduction to Liquid Template Language
+title: The Liquid Template Language
 ---

 LiquidJS is a simple, expressive and safe [Shopify][shopify/liquid] / Github Pages compatible template engine in pure JavaScript.
 The purpose of this repo is to provide a standard Liquid implementation for the JavaScript community.
 Liquid is originally implemented in Ruby and used by Github Pages, Jekyll and Shopify, see [Differences with Shopify/liquid][diff].